 The SSFL community applauds ATSDR’s decision to reject a petition calling for repudiation of past health studies and weakened cleanup.
 The agency’s announcement comes after months of public outcry over its prior decision to accept the petition, which was submitted by a former manager at SSFL and current consultant to the Department of Energy, which is one of the polluters at SSFL.Read More ...

 In the News

-- Woman, residents believe cancer tied to Santa Susana Field Laboratory
+- LA County to press for full cleanup of Santa Susana Field Laboratory

 - Supervisors say feds' field lab cleanup plan falls short

 - LA County Demands Full Cleanup of Toxic Site Above Valleys

 - Parents Hold Vigil, Demand Full Cleanup of Toxic Santa Susana Site